Sindhujthapa/MinersSequel/readme.md

 ### 2.4 Model limitations
 * While these models still perform well, they don't perform as well as the TF-IDF-based model.
 This implies that converting sentences into dense semantic embeddings doesn't have a lot of value.
+* The model performed poorly in F1 scores when testing the classifier for movie reviews.
 * This dataset is ideal for most types of models, and training on this dataset also extends predictions to other datasets.
 So the actual strength/robustness of our models can be difficult to discern.

 ## Conclusion
-* We were considerably successful at predicting user sentiments (AUC > 0.85 across all models), even for reviews that were not related to video games and for reviews in other languages.
+* We were considerably successful at predicting user sentiments (AUC > 0.85 across all models), even for reviews in other languages.
+* There were mixed results when testing on movie reviews.
+Specifically, for negative reviews, there was a low F1 score.
+This suggests that negative reviews may use specific terminology while positive reviews are more generalizable.
 * For sentiment analysis, the TF-IDF vectorizer is a more scalable approach over platforms.
 Sbert models are useful only in cases where multiple languages are being considered.
 * Among all the classifier options, logistic regression performed consistently well for all types of word/sentence processors.